-- Understand the different types of predictive modeling problems. - Translate informal questions into formal questions that can be analysed with statistics and predictive analytics. - Consider factors such as available data, significance of problem, and implementation challenges to define the problem. - Understand the key principles of constructing graphs. - Use the ggplot2 package to create graphs. - Understand basic methods of handling missing data.
+- Understand the different types of predictive modeling problems. - Translate informal questions into formal questions that can be analysed with statistics and predictive analytics. - Consider factors such as available data, significance of problem, and implementation challenges to define the problem. - Import datasets into R, correct any errors, and reformat the data in a suitable way for analysis. - Understand the key principles of constructing graphs. - Use the ggplot2 package to create graphs.

-- Implement effective data design with respect to time frame, sampling, and granularity.

-- Apply univariate and multivariate data exploration techniques.

-- Evaluate the quality of data sources.

-- Create additional features from data.

-- Identify outliers and other data issues.

-- Handle non-linear relationships via transformations.

-- Identify ethical and regulatory issues.

-- Understand the model assumptions of a GLM.

-- Interpret parameters fitted by a GLM.

-- Select and validate a GLM appropriately.

-- Understand the bias-variance trade-off.

-- Construct regression and classification trees.

-- Use bagging, random forests and boosting to improve accuracy.

-- Select appropriate tuning parameters for various methods.

-- Understand and apply K-means clustering and hierarchical clustering.

-- Explain and justify the methods used.

-- Communicate conclusions in a clear and appropriate manner.
+- Understand basic methods of handling missing data. - Implement effective data design with respect to time frame, sampling, and granularity. - Apply univariate and multivariate data exploration techniques. - Evaluate the quality of data sources. - Create additional features from data. - Identify outliers and other data issues. - Handle non-linear relationships via transformations. - Identify ethical and regulatory issues. - Understand the model assumptions of a GLM. - Interpret parameters fitted by a GLM. - Select and validate a GLM appropriately. - Understand the bias-variance trade-off. - Construct regression and classification trees. - Use bagging, random forests and boosting to improve accuracy. - Select appropriate tuning parameters for various methods. - Understand and apply K-means clustering and hierarchical clustering. - Explain and justify the methods used. - Communicate conclusions in a clear and appropriate manner.